dmbarbour/glas/docs/GlasApps.md

 We can hybridize threaded and transaction-loop run modes.
 In this case, the runtime offers 'sys.thread.\*' to a transaction-loop application.
 Users may spawn a main thread upon 'app.start'.
 A thread loop with a *stable condition and atomic body* can be optimized as a transaction loop, evaluating the body many times in parallel while the condition holds.

-Use of 'sys.thread.\*' does have an opportunity cost: there is no general means to conveniently or robustly update thread environments in context of live coding.
-As we switch to *new* functions, we'll provide *old* arguments and algebraic effects handlers.
-This can feasibly be mitigated with conventions, annotations, and reflection, essentially asking users to stabilize APIs and design with live coding in mind.
+Use of 'sys.thread.\*' does have an opportunity cost: there is no general means to conveniently or robustly update thread environments (continuations, handlers, mutable local vars, etc.) in context of live coding.
+As we 'app.switch' to *new* functions, we'll continue to provide *old* arguments and environments, modulo use of reflection APIs to rewrite running threads.
+This can feasibly be mitigated with conventions or annotations: let users stabilize APIs and design with live coding in mind.

 *Note:* The thread API does not support naming threads.
 Instead, I suggest annotations for assigning debug names to operations in general.